TALKING TO YOUR DOCTOR

 How to Talk to Your Doctor About Medicines — A Practical Guide

-Infographic: how to talk to your doctor about medicines — 5 steps for an effective visit
+Infographic: how to talk to your doctor about medicines — 5 steps for an effective appointment

-Infographic: how to talk to your doctor about medicines — 5 steps for an effective visit
+Infographic: how to talk to your doctor about medicines — 5 steps for an effective appointment

-This guide walks you through the entire process: how to prepare before your visit, what to say in the consulting room, what questions to ask, and what to do when you get home.
+This guide walks you through the whole process: preparing before the appointment, talking in the consulting room, and updating your home medicine cabinet when you get home.

 Why This Conversation Matters

-When your doctor asks about medicines, they are not making small talk.
-That question drives critical clinical decisions that directly affect your safety.
+When your doctor asks about medicines, it is not a formality.
+That question drives key medical decisions that directly affect your health.

-Every new prescription must be checked against your existing medicines.
-If your doctor does not know you take a blood thinner, they might prescribe an anti-inflammatory that dramatically increases your bleeding risk.
+Every new medicine must be checked against what you already take.
+If your doctor does not know you take an anticoagulant, they might prescribe an anti-inflammatory that dramatically increases your bleeding risk.
 If they are unaware of your daily magnesium supplement, they might miss that the new antibiotic will be poorly absorbed.

-Research published in the British Medical Journal shows that up to 20% of hospital admissions for people over 65 are related to adverse drug reactions — and a significant portion results from unknown interactions.
+Research published in the British Medical Journal shows that up to 20% of hospital admissions among people over 65 are related to adverse drug reactions — and many of them result from unknown interactions.

 Duplicate prescriptions

-If you see multiple specialists — cardiologist, endocrinologist, rheumatologist — each one sees only their piece of the puzzle.
-Without a complete medicine list, it is easy for two doctors to prescribe medicines with the same active substance under different brand names.
-You end up taking a double dose without realising it.
+If you see several specialists — a cardiologist, an endocrinologist, a rheumatologist — each one sees only their part of the picture.
+Without a complete medicine list, two doctors can easily prescribe medicines with the same active ingredient under different brand names.
+You then take a double dose without realising it.

 Many medicines require dose adjustments based on what else you are taking.
 Without the full picture, your doctor is making decisions based on incomplete data.
 “I think half a tablet” is not enough information to prescribe safely.